Supplying water to North Texas communities is how the North Texas Municipal Water District (NTMWD) got its start.

 Jump to list of Member Cities and Customers.

 Visionary leaders from 10 neighboring cities recognized the benefit of pooling resources to obtain water rights and build the infrastructure necessary to provide water for thousands of North Texas residents.
-Today, we serve 2 million people in about 80 communities in 10 counties, and our region is expected to double in size by 2050.
+Today, we serve safe, reliable drinking water to over 2.2 million people across 2,200 square miles, and our region is expected to double in size by 2050.

 Read about how we ensure your water is safe.